esheldon/nsim/config/README.txt

 - fixed moments
     - todo:
-        - check works at higher noise
+        x check works at higher noise
-            - looks ok
+            - run-eg18hnhis*

-        - check if we use not canonical center
-            - looks ok using the admom fit to noiseless image
+        - check if we use not canonical center x looks ok using the admom fit to noiseless image x running sep ok, but note the bias is lower than what I would expect for shear 0.08.
+Getting lucky with cancellation of biases?

-            - trying running sep....
+              run-eg18hnhis-findcen*

         - implement alternative fixnoise?
             - rather than adding the noise field, measure a noise field